 The newest Insta360 action camera was recently released – the small but modular Insta360 GO 3.
 This is an update to the Insta360 GO 2 that I reviewed two years ago.
 The updates they have made are incredible with a new Action Pod case and accessories but there are still some major flaws, including one huge step backward.
+If you are new to bike cameras, make sure to check out my Ultimate Bike Camera Guide.
 Let’s jump into the 13 things you should know about the new Insta360 GO 3 action camera.

 Insta360 GO 3 Overview

 A very unique, tiny but powerful, little action camera that has a fresh Action Pod that is very unique in the market.